Recent Posts

 6 tips for flood water safety

 Recent weather has produced intense rainfalls and flooding in the Midwest.
-Subsequently, these rainfalls have resulted in many areas and basements playing host to standing flood water.
+Subsequently, these rainfalls have resulted in many facilities and basements playing host to standing flood water.
 Though most flood water eventually evaporates or is removed, these water accumulations can pose significant health and safety risks.

-- Wash your hands if you've come into contact with flood water or objects that have touched flood water
+If you've come into contact with flood water or objects that have touched flood water, it's crucial to clean your hands with soap and water or alcohol-based hand sanitizer.

 To learn more about protecting yourself against the dangers of flood water, visit the Centers for Disease Control and Prevention's website.